F-I-D-O/Manuals/manuals/Programming/Java/Java Workflow.md

 ## Compilation
 Everything is compiled in the background automatically.
-However, if we need to compile manually using maven, e.g., to activate certain pluginns, we need to:
+However, if we need to compile manually using maven, e.g., to activate certain plugins, we can compile using the maven tab on the right.

+## Running Projects
+To add or edit run configurations, click on the run configuration dropdown left of the run button and choose `Edit Configurations...`.

+If the required configuration field is not present, it may be necessary to activate it by clicking on `Modify options` and choosing the desired option.

 ## Developing the whole project stack at once